hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 @css[text-black](always the newbie...)
 @snapend
 Note:
 Here's a story I read a while back.
-First day, new job your trainer has been giving you notes all day, and then they go, “Ok, lets walk through each machine.
-There are 10 web servers, 9 of them are called www-something, and one called paco.”
+First day, new job, your trainer has been giving you notes all day, and then they go, “Ok, lets walk through each machine.
+There are 10 web servers, 9 of them are called www-something, and one is called paco.”
 You quickly grab a piece of paper, “Paco?”, “Yep the admin before you didn’t like standard names, wanted to give machines ‘personality’, so we have that one off.”
 Sound familiar?
+Here's something you can do to make sense of all that stuff.

 ---
 # Why write tests?